mendix/docs/content/en/docs/developerportal/_index.md

 ---
-title: "Developer Portal Guide"
+title: "Mendix Portal Guide"
 url: /developerportal/
-description: "Describes the sections of the Mendix Developer Portal and links to more detailed documents in the guide."
+description: "Describes the sections of the Mendix Mendix Portal and links to more detailed documents in the guide."
-tags: ["mendix", "developer portal", "platform services", "buzz", "apps", "community", "marketplace", "academy", "forum", "docs", "documentation"]
+tags: ["mendix", "Mendix Portal", "platform services", "buzz", "apps", "community", "marketplace", "academy", "forum", "docs", "documentation"]
 weight: 30
 no_list: false
 description_list: true
 cascade:
-    - content_type: "Developer Portal Guide"
+    - content_type: "Mendix Portal Guide"
     - mendix_version: 10
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 #This document is mapped to the landing page, update the link there if renaming or moving the doc file.
 ---

-## 1 What Is the Developer Portal?
+## 1 What Is the Mendix Portal?

-The [Developer Portal](https://sprintr.home.mendix.com) is one of the key components of the Mendix Platform.
-In the Developer Portal, Mendix users can collaborate, deploy, manage their apps.
+The [Mendix Portal](https://sprintr.home.mendix.com) is one of the key components of the Mendix Platform.
+In the Mendix Portal, Mendix users can collaborate, deploy, manage their apps.

-The Developer Portal also offers open, well-defined APIs, enabling third-party developers to integrate their own widgets and plugins.
+The Mendix Portal also offers open, well-defined APIs, enabling third-party developers to integrate their own widgets and plugins.
 For more information, see [API Documentation](/apidocs-mxsdk/apidocs/).

 ## 2 Creating a New App